020 8767 2777

-We may be able to advise you before your court date, for instance at one of our free evening advice clinics.
+We may be able to advise you before your court date, for instance by phone advice from one of our pro bono advisers.
 For more information, please call us on 020 8767 2777.

 To find the HCDS legal adviser at the court, ask a receptionist or court clerk for the Housing Court Duty Scheme.
 The legal adviser might be very busy on the day, so you need to arrive at court about an hour before your hearing is listed.

 The HCDS legal advisers can help you with:

 If your landlord (private, Council or Housing Association) has served you a Notice Seeking Possession (or Notice to Quit) or has issued court proceedings, then we can help.
 We can also help if your landlord has applied for the bailiffs (warrant of possession).
 It does not matter why your landlord is trying to evict you – we can help you.

 If you have a mortgage and the lender is seeking to repossess your home, then we can help you at court.
 Our debt team may also be able to provide advice and support to resolve any debt issues you have.

 Croydon County Court usually holds repossession hearings on Wednesdays and Fridays.
 We also attend Croydon County Court on Mondays, Tuesdays and Thursdays for warrant cases.